 GUIDELINE 3

 Students graduating from Books 6 or 7 have the opportunity to audition to perform a solo at the Benson Great Hall.
 Students who are interested should upload an additional video to YouTube if they want to play a different piece and submit the link with the student’s online registration.
 Several students will be selected by the Upper Level Soloist Graduation Committee to perform at Benson Great Hall based on preparation, technique, artistry, and variety of repertoire on the graduation recital.
-There is a $10 fee for this application.
+There is a fee for this application, please see Fees on left.

 GUIDELINE 4